quiescens/eve-ui/README.md

 * \<div data-dna="fitting:670::">Pod\</div>
 * \<a href="fitting:670::">Pod\</a>

-Getting the DNA string for a fit is left as an exercise for the reader, Pyfa and https://o.smium.org/ are both capable of exporting DNA strings, copying ingame text from a notepad or chat will also work.
+Getting the DNA string for a fit is left as an exercise for the reader, Pyfa and https://o.smium.org/ are both capable of importing various formats and exporting DNA strings, copying ingame text from a notepad or chat will also work.

 The data-dna format is more flexible, but the href format can be useful for supporting forums where users might only be allowed to post URLs, or where you already have links to fits and only need to change the href.